alekseyl/stubberry/README.md

 # Stubberry
 Pay attention it has 2Bs and 2Rs in naming :)

-This gem is planned to be a ultimate sweet collection of stubbing methods for all kinds of testing.
+This gem is planned to be an ultimate sweet collection of stubbing methods for any kinds of testing.
-Feel free to provide any enrichment suggestions.
+Any new cool stubbing suggestions are welcome.

 ## Installation